 After the publication of Walnuts, and its warm reception from readers, Pat began writing her third novel Best Way Out, set in a euthanasia clinic in the UK in 2030.
 Best Way Out tackles the topical and controversial subject of the right to die, imagining a Britain where assisted suicide is a legal right for anyone over seventy-five, if they feel their life has run its course.
 It is a celebration of life: of age and experience; of racial and sexual diversity – offering us a vision of a ‘good’ death.
 Published in November 2016, Best Way Out challenges us all to look at things a little differently.

-Through a Crack in the Door was published in early 2019.
+Through a Crack in the Door was published in early 2019, shortly before her death.